Prostate Cancer: Your Treatment Options

-So remember, life will go on—and to make the most of it, explore the following options with your healthcare team to come up with a personalized treatment approach that works for you.
+So remember, life will go on—and to make the most of it, explore the following options with your healthcare team to come up with a personalized treatment approach that works best for you.

 The basics: Testosterone can fuel the growth of prostate cancers, so the goal of hormone therapy is to either shut down your body’s testosterone production or stop your tissues from using this hormone.
 Some testosterone-suppressing medications are taken as pills or implanted under the skin, but many are injected (anywhere from once monthly to once yearly).
 According to the American Cancer Society, prostate cancers often become resistant to these treatments if they’re exposed to them nonstop—so some doctors now recommend intermittent hormone therapy, instead.

 It might be right for you if: Your cancer has metastasized.
 “Androgen deprivation [ADT] can take away pain, make tumors shrink and add years to a man’s life,” says Eric Klein, MD, chairman of Cleveland Clinic’s Glickman Urological and Kidney Institute.

 What you should know: Hormone therapy has some significant side effects.
 “It can cause hot flashes, loss of libido, loss of muscle mass and other symptoms,” says Alvin Goh, MD, director of advanced laparoscopic and robotic urologic surgery at the Methodist Hospital Cancer Center in Houston.
 And long term, it can raise your risk of bone thinning and heart disease.
 Fortunately, many of these side effects can be treated, so don’t try to tough it out—report any symptoms to your doctor.